 Kids' Night on Broadway® (KNOB) is a nationwide audience development event designed to introduce a new generation to the experience of live theatre.

-In New York City, KNOB 2016 took place on Tuesday, February 9 and was presented by the New York Times.
+In New York City, KNOB typically takes place in February is presented by the New York Times.
 Visit the KNOB website for details.

 Features of this event include: